Natalie Parker, clarinet

 Matthew Oshida, violin

-San Jose native MATTHEW OSHIDA has performed with orchestras throughout the country including the San Jose Symphony, Utah Symphony, Huntsville Symphony, Sarasota Opera, and Tulsa Symphony, Opera, and Ballet.
-He has appeared in principal positions with the orchestras in Berkeley, Fremont, Sacramento, San Jose, and Modesto, recorded with the Mormon Tabernacle Choir, and accompanied such popular artists as Sarah Brightman, Michael Bolton, Trans-Siberian Orchestra, Mannheim Steamroller, and Harry Connick, Jr. As a chamber musician, he studied with members of the Cleveland and Juilliard Quartets, performed with members of the Emerson Quartet, and participated in live broadcasts for BBC Radio 3.
-Outside of the concert hall, he has demonstrated the link between music and leadership through performing at training seminars for executives at such companies as eBay, Chevron, Intel, WPP, and Protiviti.
-His principal teachers include Franco Gulli and Igor Gruppman on violin and Katherine Murdock on viola.
-His music festival participation includes the Aldeburgh Festival, Britten Festival, AIMS Festival, Mendocino Music Festival, Monterey Jazz Festival, Cabrillo Festival of Contemporary Music, Midsummer Mozart, and Music in the Mountains.
+San Jose native MATTHEW OSHIDA has performed with orchestras throughout the country including San Jose Symphony, Utah Symphony, San Diego Symphony, Sarasota Opera, and Tulsa Symphony, Opera, and Ballet.
+He has appeared in principal positions with the orchestras in Berkeley, Fremont, Sacramento, San Jose, Walnut Creek, Santa Cruz, Modesto, and Huntsville, recorded with the Mormon Tabernacle Choir, and accompanied such popular artists as Sarah Brightman, Michael Bolton, Trans-Siberian Orchestra, Mannheim Steamroller, and Harry Connick, Jr. He’s recorded albums on various labels including Sony Classical, Hyperion, Delos, and Claves.
+As a chamber musician, he studied with members of the Cleveland and Juilliard Quartets, performed with Emerson Quartet, and participated in live broadcasts for BBC Radio 3.
+Outside of the concert hall, he has demonstrated the link between music and leadership through performing at training seminars for executives at such companies as eBay, Chevron, Intel, and Protiviti.
+His music festival participation includes Aldeburgh Festival, Gstaad Menuhin Festival, Monterey Jazz Festival, Cabrillo Festival of Contemporary Music, Midsummer Mozart, and Music in the Mountains.
 He received a B.M. from Indiana University and M.M. from SUNY Stony Brook.

 Elizabeth Prior, viola